 The School of Business Student Success Support

-The School of Business has a range of resources for students experiencing hardship in their experience at Portland State.
-These resources include loaner laptops, a small textbook library, and, in limited capacity, tuition remissions or hardship scholarships.
+The School of Business has a range of resources for students experiencing hardship in their time at Portland State.
+These resources include loaner laptops, a small textbook library, some online textbook codes, and, in limited capacity, tuition remissions or hardship scholarships.

 Financial Wellness Center